pizzapartytime/Vortex/README.md

 #### Guide for how you can help with testing:
 - Run BlastEm from the command-line with a rom and the -l option which produces a file called address.log in thhe blastem folder: blastem.exe [rom name] -l
-- If the game hangs, take a screen show of the frozen game state.
+- If the game hangs, take a screen shot of the frozen game state.
 - Send me the game screenshot, the address.log, and a description of the game state if you can.
 I will try to sort out the bug, thanks!